zdTang/react-hooks-in-action-mike-Learn/MikeNotes.md

 it will cause the useEffect be called repeatedly.

 Try to use fiddler or see the Chrome's developer console, will see the useEffect be called endless...

+# useCallback

+wrap the function with useCallback, the React will regard it as the same function. so that the issue is resolved